Travel advice for India

 Varanasi, India @ Shutterstock

-The weather in India in December causes an influx of tourists due to the favourable weather and festive season, making it one of the busiest months of the year.
-Crowds of tourists from all over the world flock to popular holiday destinations.
+The weather in India in December causes an influx of tourists due to the favorable weather and festive season, making it one of the busiest months of the year.
+Crowds of tourists from all over the world flock to popular vacation destinations.

-Notably, famous attractions and cities can get quite crowded, which is further enhanced by holidays such as Christmas and New Year, especially in places known for their grand celebrations, such as Goa.
+Notably, famous attractions and cities can get quite crowded, which is further enhanced by vacations such as Christmas and New Year, especially in places known for their grand celebrations, such as Goa.

 Mount Abu and Nakki lake © Shutterstock